oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Missing Sharing Group Name
 <missing-sharing-group-name>
-It MUST be tested that the sharing group name exists and equals the predefined reserved value from section
+It SHALL be tested that the sharing group name exists and equals the predefined reserved value from section
 #link(<document-property---distribution-sharing-group>)[3.2.2.5.1] if
 the precondition is fulfilled.